 Rearrange home screen icons: Now that there’s no more pressure sensitive display, some of the long press and force touch actions have changed.
 There are two ways to rearrange your app icons.
 Either long press on an app and tap “rearrange apps” in the pop up menu, or just long press and drag the icon before the pop up menu has even appeared.

-Enable dark mode: Go to Settings > Display & Brightness and now toggle on the Dark Mode switch.
+Enable dark mode: Go to Settings > Display & Brightness and now toggle on the Dark Mode.
 You can also get it to automatically change based on time or sunrise/sunset.

-Get wallpapers to darken with Dark Mode: A big part of iOS 13’s overhaul is the new dark mode option.
-With a few of the reinstalled wallpapers, you can get the image to darken and change whenever dark mode is enabled.
+Get wallpapers to darken with Dark Mode: With a few of the reinstalled wallpapers, you can get the image to darken and change whenever dark mode is enabled.
 Go to Settings > Wallpaper and make sue the “dark appearance dims wallpaper” toggle is switched on.
 Then hit “choose new wallpaper” and pick one from “Stills” or “Live” which has the little eclipse icon in the bottom right corner.
 Now, whenever dark mode is enabled, the wallpaper will also go dark.

 Quickly add multiple apps to a folder: This one’s been around for a couple of years, but rather than just individually, slowly dragging one app at a time into a folder, you can bunch them together quickly.
 Long press an app and drag it on top of another icon, then quickly tap any other apps to form a floating group of apps.

 Standard or Zoomed display: Since iPhone 6 Plus you've been able to choose between two resolution options.
 You can change the display setting from Standard or Zoomed.
 To switch between the two - if you've changed your mind after setup - go to Settings > Display & Brightness > Display Zoom and select Standard or Zoomed.